ajay-navodayan/Feedback_management_system/README.md

 - **Automated Feedback Submission**: Students can submit feedback on Saturdays, and faculty can view feedback summaries.
 - **Feedback Analysis**: Faculty can view average ratings, distribution of ratings, and individual remarks.
 - **Responsive Design**: The application is mobile-friendly.
+- **Weekly access: Feedback can be entered only on saturday.
 - **Email Notifications**: Automated email reminders for students to submit feedback.

 ## Technologies Used